 A small torchlight, a Swiss army knife (remember to always pack this in your checked luggage!) and insect repellant (for the tropics) are other handy items to have with you.

 10. Staying in touch with family & friends

 When you’ve booked your RTW ticket, print out copies of your itinerary and leave them with family or friends at home.
 Don’t worry about ways of keeping in touch with the home front.
-You’ll probably have your cellphone anyway.
-Check the roaming charges with your local cellphone company for suitable offers or purchase an international phone card.
-You can also purchase pre-paid cards for your cellphone in the various countries you visit.
-Furthermore, there are so many internet cafés everywhere, making it easy to keep in touch via Skype, Twitter, Facebook or Gmail Chat or Gmail VideoChat.
-In addition, an increasing number of hotels, cafés, airports, even whole towns offer free WiFi nowadays.
-My iPod Touch was my favourite travel gadget during my RTW trip – I had my music on it and I could check my e-mails and read up on news back home every day!
+You’ll probably have your cellphone or smartphone anyway.
+You can purchase pre-paid cards for your cellphone or one with a data plan for your smartphone in the various countries you visit.
+In addition, an increasing number of hotels, cafés, restaurants, airports, even whole towns offer free WiFi nowadays.
+My favourite apps to keep in touch with the home front include Whatsapp, Line and Skype.

-Read other articles in the Velvet Escape “Ten” series:
+Read other articles in the Velvet Escape “Tens” series.